-On August 18, 2009, we entered into a patent license agreement with the National Institutes of Health, or NIH, an agency of the United States Public Health Services within the Department of Health and Human Services.
+In August 2009, we entered into a patent license agreement with the National Institutes of Health ("NIH"), an agency of the United States Public Health Services within the Department of Health and Human Services.
 NIH has granted us a non-exclusive license to make and use certain of its products.
 NIH has also granted us the right to use certain associated information for development of its licensed products.
 The collaboration term under the patent license agreement is from August 18, 2009 to the later of (a) the expiration of all royalty obligations under the licensed rights where such rights exist and (b) eight years after the first commercial sale by us, unless the agreement is terminated earlier per the provisions included therein.

-We agreed to pay NIH a license issue royalty of \$0.1 million upon execution of the agreement and a non-refundable minimum annual royalty of \$8,000, and royalty payments on net sales ranging from 1.5% to 4.0% depending on the sales territory and the customers.
-We also agreed to pay NIH benchmark royalties of \$0.3 million upon achieving each benchmark as specified in the patent license agreement, including completion of clinical trials, regulatory approval for marketing, and achievement of commercial sales.
+We agreed to pay NIH a license issue royalty of \$80,000 upon execution of the agreement and a non-refundable minimum annual royalty of \$8,000, and royalty payments on net sales ranging from 1.5% to 4% depending on the sales territory and the customers.
+We also agreed to pay NIH benchmark royalties of \$0.3 million upon achieving each benchmark as specified in the patent license agreement, including completion of clinical trials, obtaining regulatory approval for marketing, and achievement of commercial sales.
+We recorded a license issue royalty of \$16,000 for the year ended December 31, 2018 as research and development expenses (2017 - \$nil, 2016 - \$nil).